 The demography, as a subject of study is an interdisciplinary field which involves mathematics and statistics, biology, medicine, sociology, economics, history, geography and anthropology.

 It is concerned with the size, composition and distribution of populations along with patterns of changes of overtime through births, deaths and migration; and the determinants and consequences of such changes.

 Studies of population are important particularly for governments for planning in the field of health education, housing, social security, employment and preservation of environment.

 Demographic studies provide information which is needed to formulate population policies of governments as governments are concerned to modify demographic trends so as to achieve the objectives of economic and social developments.

-In India, census is done on every ten year.
+In India, census is done on every ten years.
 It is a countrywide operation which is guided by government policies.
 As per the Data Dissemination Unit, Office of the Registrar General of India (the census records of 2001), the total population of India was 1,027,610,328 comprising 532,156,772 males and 496,453,556 females.
 The literate population comprises 75.85 percent males and 54.16 percent females.
-Records show that birth rates are declining in India, faster than the decrease in death rates.

 During 19th century, great changes in the growth of the world population were observed due to better hygiene and public sanitation, widely available food supplies and improved nutrition.
 During this century the life expectancy started rising slowly and population grew quickly and steadily.
 Between 1800 and 1900, the population of Europe grew up to more than double of its earlier size.
 The population of North America increased more up to about twelve times.
 It was aggravated by immigration from Africa and Europe.